 They’re not just easily identified.
 They’re also a very popular breed to own, currently ranking number 16 out of 192 breeds in the American Kennel Club.

 What makes this dog such a standout?
-Here are 13 reasons it is.
+Here are 15 reasons.

 - Despite their name, these dogs originated in Europe.